beatrixcendana/BrightWaste-App/README.md

 ### For business owners:
 - Having a tech savvy issue while creating and maintaining their own website
 - Hiring designers to custom their website might be quite expensive
+- The price of the web custom builder is quite expensive due to the different renewal prices
+- Most website doesn't have their own subscription (especially restaurant)
 - Managing social media is quite difficult especially to increase the traffic or click rate

 ### For customers: